 Older clear-glass Pyrex manufactured by Corning, Arc International's Pyrex products, and Pyrex laboratory glassware are made of borosilicate glass.
 However, beginning in the 1980s, production of clear Pyrex glass cookware manufactured by Corning was shifted to tempered soda-lime glass (commonly known as tempered glass).
-The main difference between soda-lime glass and borosilicate glass is their silicon dioxide and boron trioxide content.
+The main difference between soda-lime glass and borosilicate glass is their silicon dioxide and boron trioxide contents.
 Soda-lime glass has higher mechanical strength than borosilicate, therefore making it more resistant to physical damage when dropped.
 It is also cheaper to produce and more environmentally friendly.
-However, its thermal shock resistance is lower than borosilicate glass which will lead to potential breakage from heat stress.
+However, its thermal shock resistance is lower than that of borosilicate glass which will lead to potential breakage from heat stress.
 Borosilicate glass can withstand 2.5-3 times the temperature difference compared to soda lime silicate.

 Do you have one in your kitchen?
 If so, which one?

 Whether it is soda lime or borosilicate glass, plasticware or stainless steel, ask yourself these questions before purchasing.

 - Do you intend to use the container without heating?

 - Does it involve low heat or high heat?

 - Will you be using direct heating on a hotplate or microwave?
 Or will you be using a double boiler?

 - What kind of chemicals will you be using?

 - Is seeing the reaction to the content while processing important to you?